christian-schlichtherle/bali-di-java/README.md

 }
 ```

-Finally, let's look at the generated code.
+Next, let's look at the generated code.
 We start with the companion interface:

 ```java